 19. Lake Angtadan (Sadanga)

 Lake Angtadan lies atop a mountain slope.
 Mossy forests surround the lake.
 These forests shelter numerous species of flowering plants and orchids as well as endemic fauna species.
 To get here, one needs to hike for five to six hours from barangay Bekigan.
 Trails are not yet fully established.
 Only a few hunters and locals are able to glimpse of its beauty.
 This lake also feeds a brook leading to barangay Saclit, providing water for its rice terraces.
+This is one of the remotest tourist spots in Mountain Province.

 20. Mt.
 Polis (Bauko), Mountain Province

 Considered as the most popular hiking destination in Bauko, Mt Polis renders a breathtaking view of the municipalities of Sagada, Sabangan, and Bontoc in Mountain Province.
 Beautiful rice terraces and gigantic mountains can also be seen here.
 To get to its summit, one needs to trek for about an hour from the road.
 During early morning, entrancing sea of cloud formations occasionally appears.
+To date, the mountain is among the fast-rising tourist spots in Mountain Province.

 For your information needs: